Bourbonette Oaks

 The Bourbonette Oaks Stakes is an American Thoroughbred horse race held annually at Turfway Park at Florence, Kentucky.
-Open to three-year-old fillies, the event is contested on dirt over a distance of one mile (8 furlongs).
+Open to three-year-old fillies, the event is contested on Tapeta over a distance of one mile (8 furlongs).
 The race is a Grade III event with a purse of $150,000 and has been a prep race to the Triple Tiara of Thoroughbred Racing, including the Kentucky Oaks, the Black-Eyed Susan Stakes and Mother Goose Stakes.

 Run during the third week of March, the Bourbonette Oaks currently offers a purse of $100,000.

 Inaugurated in 1983, the race was run in two divisions in 1983, 1985, 1988 and 1990.
 In 1986, it was run in three divisions.